 Understanding your expenses and how to manage them is essential to the survival of any ecommerce business.
-Your expenses affect the final price of products and are also tax deductible.
+Your expenses affect the final price of products domain name and are also tax deductible.
 But if you sell online, losing track of your expenses is a problem that can turn into a nightmare very quickly.

 What is Considered Expenses?

 Well, expenses are the cost of running your business.
 It is one of the accounts listed in a company’s chart of accounts and general ledger.
 Let’s apply two basic, but very crucial, accounting concepts to break your expenses down.
 These concepts are the direct and indirect costs that make up your total Cost of Goods Sold (COGS).

 Here’s a breakdown of the indirect and direct expenses that all online retailers should be tracking to make sure their company survives and thrives.

 Direct costs refer to what you spend in the production of goods and services.

 Most ecommerce sellers operate by reselling products that were manufactured by others.
 Manufacturers are responsible for making a product that consumers want to buy while the 3rd party seller takes on the role of digital merchant, shouldering the risk of marketing the product and actually making the sale.
 Regardless of the pricing model you adopt for your business, all of your expenses should be taken into account.

 Packaging supplies are a seemingly small expense that can eat away at your margins if you’re not careful.
 Simple things like packing boxes, tape, bubble wrap and postage are costs that you’ll have to consider and factor into the price of your products.
 Buying materials in bulk lets you negotiate better prices with suppliers.
 This can lead to huge savings over time.
 Thankfully, companies like Uline and Value Mailers offer packaging and all sorts of other supplies at progressively discounted rates.